1. Skip to navigation

 written by Michael Trier, on Sep 16, 2008 2:08:00 PM.

 Last weekend I had the unique privilege to attend and participate in DjangoCon, the first international Django based conference.
 It was a wonderful experience and I had the great opportunity to meet a lot of incredibly smart people.
 I was especially excited to be able to participate by Moderating two discussion panels and doing the This Week in Django show live.
 The whole thing was held at Google, which is just amazing, and they recorded all of the presentations and have made them available.
-I encourage you to enjoy the fun. note, if you want higher quality videos watch them on YouTube and select “watch in high quality”.
+I encourage you to . note, if you want higher quality videos watch them on YouTube and select “watch in high quality”.
 I participated in the following:

 Panel: Django Technical Design